top of page

 Thousands of people venture out on our waters each year in large yachts and small boats.
 Boaters, fishermen, hunters and kayakers often underestimate the power and speed of the tidal currents, sudden winds, and waves in Deception Pass and Skagit Bay, river currents in the Skagit River and the numbing and deadly effects of cold water.

 Skagit Bay Search and Rescue (SBSAR), established in 2002, is a non-profit organization composed of unpaid volunteers who provide marine-related support to the Skagit County Sheriff’s Department.
 SBSAR team members are trained in boat operations, navigation, search and rescue procedures and medical support and transportation.
 We operate under the authority of the Skagit County Sheriff’s Office of Search and Rescue Operations and work closely with the Sheriff's Marine Patrol Unit, US Coast Guard, and other SAR authorities.
-Missions typically cover waters from Skagit Bay through Deception Pass, up the Skagit River to the North Fork Bridge, and in the Swinomish Channel through Fidalgo and Padilla Bays.
+Missions typically cover waters from Skagit Bay through Deception Pass, and in the Swinomish Channel through Fidalgo and Padilla Bays.

 DeceptionPass1.jpg